U-n-Own/UniversityNotes/University Notes/IntelligentSystemsForPatternRecognition/Lesson 10 - Sampling Methods.md

 We need to provide initial values for model parameter, assignment of topic to the words and so on, at each iteration we pick a random variable we change it $z_{ij}$ assignment of a specific topic to a specific word is drawn from the previous distribution.
 Then you can use the new $z$ to approximate the new $\theta$ and then the same for $\beta$.
 Is not that different from EM, istead of compute expectation we compute samples, but we can get as good as we like just iterating more.

 We're generating incrementally $\beta ,\theta$ trought sampling and actually do learning by sampling.

+In order:
+- $z_{ij}$ topic assignment for the j-th word in i-th document : Which topic the word belongs to
+- $\theta{i}$ topic distribution for the i-th document following dirchilet distribution
+- $\beta{ij}$ is the word distribution word the j-th word in the i-th topic
 ![[Pasted image 20230321121958.png]]

 To get a valid sampling procedure we want to be careful, so we want to get the $q$ right, in a form that will get a good estimate.